resolve109/study-aws-sa/aws-study-guide.md

 - **Additional Update for Microservices**:
   - For microservices-based architectures transitioning from monolithic, SQS is recommended for asynchronous communication.
   - Confirms SQS improves decoupling and scalability.
+- **Event Handling**:
+  - Serves as an effective buffer for message processing during network failures
+  - When combined with SNS and Lambda, creates resilient data processing workflows
+  - Can be configured as an on-failure destination to preserve messages that fail initial processing
+  - Enables eventual processing of all messages without manual intervention

 ## Container and Kubernetes Services